A Nonlinear Plancherel Theorem with Applications to Global Well-Posedness for the Defocusing Davey-Stewartson Equation and to the Inverse Boundary Value Problem of Calder\'on: Introduction

 Local well posedness in $L^2$ and global existence for small initial data have been established for the general family of Davey-Stewartson equations in \cite{GuiSau}, \cite{LP93}, \cite{HS95} using dispersive methods.
 However, the large data problem has yet to be understood in general.

 The defocusing DSII model considered here has the feature that it is completely integrable, as found in \cite{AH}.
-In this paper we use the Inverse-Scattering method to investigate the Cauchy problem in $L^2$ for large initial data.
+In this paper we use the Inverse Scattering method to investigate the Cauchy problem in $L^2$ for large initial data.

 Precisely, our main goal here will be to prove a Plancherel theorem for a two-dimensional nonlinear Fourier transform (known as the Scattering Transform) associated to this system.
 We then use this result to show global well-posedness and scattering for (\ref{DSIIdefoc}) for any initial data in $L^2(\R^2)$, i.e. in the mass-critical case.
-Furthermore, the method yields a precise description of the large time behaviour of the solutions for any initial data $\qT_0$ in $L^2(\R^2)$ in terms of its Scattering Transform.
+Furthermore, the method yields a precise description of the large-time behaviour of the solutions for any initial data $\qT_0$ in $L^2(\R^2)$ in terms of its Scattering Transform.
 The Plancherel theorem implies completeness of the wave operators (in the sense of nonlinear scattering theory).

 In a different application, we show how this nonlinear Plancherel theorem also implies global uniqueness for the inverse boundary value problem of Calder\'on in dimension 2, for conductivities $\sigma>0$ with $\log \sigma \in \dot H^1$.
 We will briefly recall some of the background for these problems below.